bahlo/arne.me/posts/automate-1-spotify-podcast-mirror/index.md

 ## Conclusion

-Now recording the latest episode of your favourite Spotify podcast takes just one click.
+Now recording the latest episode of your favourite Spotify podcast takes one click.
 If you have a spare Mac you could even start it automatically matching the release cycle of the podcast.